MY DESERT PRINCESS BLOG

 The board has released two informational documents and has scheduled a town hall meeting to encourage homeowners to vote for the merger of the HOA and the Country Club.
 This merger has been discussed over the past 10 years and the Board has now decided to ask the Homeowners to vote to approve this merger.

-The Board states that the merger has nothing to do with our HOA being on the “Do not Lend” list.
 An outside expert consultant has been hired by the board to advise and recommend what steps the board needs to take in order to move the HOA off the “Do not Lend” List.
-We as homeowners need to know the following in order to vote on this merger:

 The Blog would like to know your thoughts.